-Build a closet yourself, following these illustrated step-by-step techniques, including wall framing, paneling, and finishing.
+Build a closet yourself, following these illustrated step-by-step techniques, including wall framing and finishing the wall with drywall.

 Need more closet space?
 If you have adequate floor space and some basic carpentry skills, you can build a closet in a bedroom, guest room, den, or hallway that will look like it has been there all along.